-Jury finds 'Hot Cop' guilty of felony hit-and-run
+Jury finds 'hot cop' guilty of felony hit-and-run

-SAN FRANCISCO --A jury in San Francisco unanimously found San Francisco Police Officer Christopher Kohrs guilty of two felony counts of hit and run.
+SAN FRANCISCO --A California jury unanimously found a San Francisco police officer previously known as the "Hot Cop of the Castro" guilty of two felony counts of hit and run.

-Kohrs, previously known as the Hot Cop of the Castro was accused of hit and run in a November 2015 incident at Broadway and Montgomery just after 2am.
+Officer Christopher Kohrs was accused of hit and run in a November 2015 incident at Broadway and Montgomery just after 2 a.m.
 Two victims sustained injuries.

-"Ultimately this man was brought to justice it doesn't matter whether you're a police officer, whether you're an everyday person everyone needs to be held accountable for their actions and that's exactly what we saw here today," said Max Szabo, a Spokesperson with the District Attorney's Office.
+"Ultimately, this man was brought to justice," district attorney spokesperson Max Szabo said.
+"It doesn't matter whether you're a police officer, whether you're an everyday person, everyone needs to be held accountable for their actions.
+And that's exactly what we saw here,"

 Victor Perez, one of the victims, told ABC7 News by text Thursday he felt pity and resentment for Officer Kohrs.